Frequently Asked Questions

 Q: What do you mean by “on-demand”? +

 A: On-demand means that a student can request a volunteer at any time (24/7), and if possible, they will be paired with a volunteer within minutes.
 For example, say student Sally requests help with Algebra at 9pm on Tuesday.
-Our automated system will immediately search for volunteers who have 1) completed the identity verification process, 2) become certified in Algebra, and 3) selected Tuesdays from 9-10pm as a time that they are typically available to help at.
+Our automated system will immediately search for volunteers who 1) have completed the onboarding process, 2) are certified in Algebra, and 3) selected Tuesdays from 9-10pm as a time that they are typically available to help at.
 Our system will then text these volunteers to notify them that a student needs help.

 While we cannot guarantee that there will always be a volunteer available or that students will be helped within a certain amount of time, our ability to offer "full coverage" will only increase with the number of volunteers using our app.
 Additionally, in the case that there is no volunteer available, we will also allow students to submit written questions, which will be answered within 24 hours.